-The quality control has to be obviously done after the turning process, to test the quality obtained from the restoration process.
-As already described for the generic flow chart in Figure 2, the key features are investigated to check the successful maintenance operation and proper instrumentation have to be selected and employed.
-Data are therefore analysed and actions have to be taken in case of some features are indicated as out-of-tolerance, meaning that the process requires additional treatments to take the component at the desired geometry and functionality.
+Quality control can clearly only be done after the turning process to test the quality of the restoration process.
+As already described in the generic flow chart in Figure 2, the key features are investigated to check the success of the maintenance operation, and the correct instrumentation has to be selected and employed.
+Data is therefore analysed and actions have to be taken if there is an indication that any features are out-of-tolerance, meaning that the process requires additional steps to ensure the component attains the desired geometry and functionality.

-As last step, each operation is recorded within the unique QR code, with definition of the main steps which were done and generation of the new life cycle curve, as already shown in Figure 5.
+As a last step, each operation is recorded within the unique QR code with a definition of each of the main steps carried out and the generation of a new life-cycle curve, as shown in Figure 5.

 THIRD PROTOCOL: BRAKING SYSTEM AND PNEUMATIC TEST OF TRAINS